Exciting for children and teenagers

 A brand new area dedicated to technical and scientific police work

 The Police Museum was completely refurbished in 2020.
-It presents as a new, exciting area dedicated to technical and scientific police work past and present.
-4 zones explain in a playful and educational way the adventure of forensic science :
+It now presentss a new and exciting space dedicated to technical and scientific police from yesterday to today.
+4 zones explain in a playful and educational way the adventure of the scientific police :

 - Alphonse Bertillon, inventor of forensics

-- The revolution in forensic science with DNA, fingerprints and other evidence.
+- The revolution in forensic techniques with DNA, fingerprints

 - New techniques such as odorology...

-It's also known as "The Museum of Crime."
+It is also called "The Museum of Crime."

 - The cases followed by the Parisian police services over the centuries are displayed in the windows of the shop windows. of this atypical museum

-- The Police Museum traces the history of the greatest criminals... or serial murderers such as Henri-Désiré Landru or Doctor Petiot, who have left their mark on people's minds and on major criminal cases such as the story of Violette Nozières, which was picked up by the press.
+- The Police Museum traces the history of the greatest criminals or serial murderers as Henri-Désiré Landru or Doctor Petiot who marked the spirits and the great criminal cases as the history of Violette Nozières which the press seized

-- On the occasion of the visit of the Police Museum, you will discover how mundane exhibits have helped solve big cases...
+- On the occasion of the visit of the museum of the Police force, we discover how mundane exhibits have helped solve big cases...

-- Weapons of crime, evidence, anecdotes... a museum full of crazy, dark, cruel and fascinating stories...
+- Weapons of crime, evidence, anecdotes... a museum rich in crazy, dark, cruel and fascinating stories

-- Lieutenant General of Police Nicolas La Reynie who put an end to the Poison Affair, Eugène-François Vidocq the former head of Napoleon's security brigade or Célestin Hennion the creator of the Tiger Brigades.
+- The Lieutenant General of Police Nicolas La Reynie who put an end to the Poisons Affair, Eugène-François Vidocq the former head of Napoleon's security brigade or Célestin Hennion the creator of the Tiger Brigades

-- The Museum of the Prefecture of Police was inaugurated in 1909, 9 years after the Universal Exhibition.
-It was the prefect Louis Lépine who wanted it to be created.
+- The Museum of the Police Prefecture was inaugurated in 1909, 9 years after the Universal Exhibition.
+It is the prefect Louis Lépine who wished the creation

-- A few key dates: in-depth reorganisation of Parisian police force in 1789, creation of the position of prefect in 1800, creation of the corps of city sergeants in 1829, appointment of Louis Lépine in 1893, creation of the Directorate of the Judicial Police and that of the General Intelligence and Games in 1913...
+- Some important dates: profound reorganization of the Parisian police force in 1789, creation of the function of prefect in 1800, creation of the corps of city sergeants in 1829, appointment of Louis Lépine in 1893, creation of the Directorate of the Judicial Police and the Directorate of General Information and Games in 1913...